’13 Reasons Why’: Selena Gomez Netflix Series Scores Rave Reviews

 — POPSUGAR Ent (@POPSUGAREnt) March 30, 2017

 However, no series is without its mixed to bad reviews to counter any praise.
-The Guardian gave the series a a somewhat mixed-negative review.
-It deemed the series possibly the first Netflix original to be “too bleak to binge”.
+The Guardian gave the series a somewhat mixed-negative review.
+It deemed the series possibly the first Netflix original to be “too bleak to binge.”
 The online streaming giant is known for creating binge-worthy original series, having fans of its content watching entire seasons of shows in a matter of days.
-Here, the series’ graphic depiction of rape, misogyny and suicide, while realistic is at times is hard to watch unfold on screen.
+Here, the series’ graphic depiction of rape, misogyny, and suicide, while realistic, is at times is hard to watch unfold on screen.
 As a result, viewers may need a little breather in between episodes.

 In addition, the review notes that the series centers on the suicide of a teenage girl and the 13 cassette tapes she leaves behind with reasons and clues as to why she did it.
-Even with this character at its center, the series tends to “be more about boys than girls”, perhaps failing to address the real concerns of misogyny that takes place in a high school setting.
+Even with this character at its center, the series tends to “be more about boys than girls,” perhaps failing to address the real concerns of misogyny that takes place in a high school setting.

-As previously reported by Inquisitr, Selena Gomez has said that kids need to see this series.
+As previously reported by the Inquisitr, Selena Gomez has said that kids need to see this series.
 For her, the series’ content really hits home as she was struggling with personal demons at the time of filming.
-She states that kids need to see raw and truthful stories that they can relate to start conversations about the important topics explored in the series “without starting from the place of fear or having to protect their own secrets”.
+She states that kids need to see raw and truthful stories that they can start conversations about the important topics explored in the series “without starting from the place of fear or having to protect their own secrets”.

 The lead roles of Hannah Baker and Clay Jansen are played by Katherine Langford and Dylan Minnette, respectively.
 About the series, the two actors have told E!
 Online that they had a lot of help from professionals in order to research their roles.
 They met with psychologists and specialists to help them understand how students have dealt with their character’s issues in real life.
 In addition, they also said that while Gomez is very busy, she did play a “paramount part” in the development of the drama.